prisma/prisma1/docs/1.3/05-FAQ/03-Prisma-Cloud.md

 ### What are clusters?
 How do they relate to services?

 A cluster is the _runtime environment_ for Prisma services.
-This means in order to deploy a Prisma service (using the `prisma deploy` command), you need to have _some_ cluster available.
+This means in order to deploy a Prisma service (using the `prisma1 deploy` command), you need to have _some_ cluster available.

 In general, there are three types of clusters: